• Skip to primary navigation

 Jump to Recipe

-Slice of chocolate peanut butter poke cake
+Center of a chocolate peanut butter poke cake in a sheet cake pan.

-Chocolate peanut butter poke cake cutting
+Chocolate peanut butter poke cake slice on a white plate.

 The other dessert I brought was a triple berry buckle with a crunchy crumb topping.
+It was made in a smaller pan, but served with ice cream on the side, allowing smaller servings.

 Newsletter Signup